Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

-The performance of smaller open-source models is significantly worse than GPT-4o and GPT-4.1.
-The number of words of stories generated by Qwen2.5-1.5B-Instruct, Llama-3.2-1B-Instruct and Llama-3.2-3B-Instruct is obviously larger than other Storyteller models.
+The performance of smaller open-source models is significantly worse than GPT-4.
+The word count of stories generated by Qwen2.5-1.5B-Instruct, Llama-3.2-1B-Instruct, and Llama-3.2-3B-Instruct is substantially higher than that of other Storyteller models.
 This is because they fail to understand the instructions and generate long stories with time sequences.
-Another piece of evidence is the fact that although Llama-3.2-1B-Instruct achieves higher Diversity and Semantic Scores, it's actually because it plagiarized many of the examples we provided for ICL.
+Another piece of evidence is the fact that although Llama-3.2-1B-Instruct achieves higher Diversity and Semantic Scores, it is actually because it plagiarized many of the examples we provided for ICL.
 Other larger open-source models, while capable of understanding our task instructions and occasionally generating detailed stories, are still not very good at constructing narratives that are both logically coherent and semantically rich.
 This demonstrates the highly challenging nature of our task.
+Appendix~\ref{case:pipeline} presents story-image pairs generated by different Storytellers.